JumaJuiceTime/CairnHack/Blood Moon's Gaze/wardens-guide/creating-backgrounds.md

 ## Introduction

 In Cairn, a PC's Background is the most important element of their character, representing their past as well as their present.
 Backgrounds can influence a character's knowledge, expertise, their connection with the setting, and much more.
 Backgrounds are also a filter for interpreting the results of a dice roll, or a reason to not roll at all.
-A Greenwise doesn't need to save DEX when cutting leaves from a poisonous plant, just as a Scrivener knows how to read the older form of a local tongue.
+A Greenwise doesn't need to save AGL when cutting leaves from a poisonous plant, just as a Scrivener knows how to read the older form of a local tongue.
 Most importantly, Backgrounds tell a story through the character's starting gear and unique history, connecting the PC to a setting and its themes.

 ## Principles